ollielynas/ScanCodeSync/docs/Time Accurate Metadata.md

 The data is split into two different chunks, the current clock time, which needs to be communicated with the digital image or audio recording device, and the other metadata which can be recorded in a JSON format on device and be uploaded to the server later to be used in post to sort the files.

-The json data would look something like this
+The JSON data would look something like this

 ```json
 {